ولا يقتضي التكرار و لا يحتمله

 وما تكرر من العبادات فبأسبابها لا بالأوامر

-A question may arise against the Aḥnāf: if amr does not obligate repetition nor does it encompass it, then what is the reason for repeating acts of worship such as ṣalāh, zakāh, etc.?
-The Aḥnāf say that an amr is not repeated due to the command in itself; rather it is repeated when the sabab (cause) is found.
-For the repetition of a sabab (cause) indicates the repetition of the musabbab (effect), therefore whenever the time for ṣalāh is found it is made wājib, whenever Ramaḍān comes fasting becomes obligatory, and whenever a person reaches the level of niṣāb, zakāh is due.
+A question may be put to the Aḥnāf: if amr neither obligates repetition nor encompasses it, what accounts for the repetition of acts of worship like ṣalāh and zakāh?
+The Aḥnāf reply that the amr is not repeated of itself; it is repeated whenever the sabab (cause) recurs.
+The recurrence of a sabab entails the recurrence of the musabbab (effect): the time of ṣalāh comes in and prayer becomes wājib; Ramaḍān arrives and fasting becomes obligatory; a person reaches the level of niṣāb and zakāh falls due.

 وعند الشافعي لما احتمل التكرار تملك أن تطلّق نفسها ثنتين إذا نوى الزوج

-This is a clarification on the differing view of Imām al-Shāfiʿī: as amr encompasses the meaning of repetition, then if the husband says to the wife "Divorce yourself" then she may divorce herself twice, if the husband intended so.
-This is in contrast to the Aḥnāf, who say that the meaning of two is not even considered, and therefore the husband cannot intend it.
+This sets out the position of Imām al-Shāfiʿī.
+Since on his view amr encompasses repetition, when the husband says "Divorce yourself" the wife may divorce herself twice, if that is what he intended.
+The Aḥnāf, by contrast, hold that the dual is not even within consideration, so the husband cannot intend it.

 Qurʾān 5:6 ↩